Bonfire/JClicker/README.md

   - Stop the clicker only when stopped
   - Change hotkey to start and stop the clicker
   - Validation checks on inputted values
+  - Global hotkey to start/stop the clicker (some keys are not supported)

 ## Screenshot
 ![](https://i.imgur.com/p0Y5V6T.png)